 Video: 35 mins.

-Pastor Keith teaches that repent does not mean repeat and how not to walk back into what you've been delivered from.
+Pastor Keith reminds us that repent does not mean repeat and how not to walk back into what you've been delivered from.

 + Book: Current Catalog